mrfluix/mrfluix/README.md

 most formally known as cappy but you may call me candie <br>
 read my pronouns page omg and maybe my strawpage too! <br>

+I SWEAR IM NICE!! don't be shy to approach me ESPECIALLY if i'm in docks, i match the energy of whoever i'm talking with <br>

   <details>
   <summary> $\color{#D23E67FF}\textsf{byi}$ </summary>
 jsyk i'm still a student, i play on and off because of that. also im an offline mode warrior <br>